 These fiduciary duties are often very uncomplicated and is not as daunting a task as many expect, once fiduciaries are given the opportunity to learn what is involved.
 If family members are looking to care for a loved one, or are currently serving as guardian and conservator, I am available to consult them on what to be prepared for so they can keep family matters out of Court.

 We know that there are different types of estate planning designed to protect our assets and direct how to distribute or utilize them.
-Once that is in place, does your fiduciary, whom you have selected to administer the plan (such as the personal representative of your estate, trustee of your trust, or power of attorney) know what all of those assets are and where to look when it’s time for them to act?
+There are trusts, for example, set up as a separate entity to manage or distribute assets under certain conditions, during life and even beyond death.
+There are also wills, designed to distribute assets in your name upon death, rather than manage them for an extended period thereafter.
+Finally, financial powers of attorney are available to manage assets in your name during life in the event you are unable to.
+Once these plans are in place, does your fiduciary (such as the executor of your will, trustee of your trust, or power of attorney) know what all of those assets are and where to look for them when it’s time for them to act?

-This is an important part of your estate plan review that may even involve sitting down with your future fiduciary, family or otherwise to discuss inventory and ensure the plan is administered smoothly.
-If the estate or trust inventory is not updated periodically, some assets may be inadvertently missed.
+This is an important part of your estate plan review that may even involve sitting down with your future fiduciary (who may be family or otherwise) to discuss inventory and ensure the plan is administered smoothly.
+If the estate or trust inventory is not updated or reviewed periodically, some assets may be inadvertently missed.
 As a result, many estates (for example) reopen after being closed when unknown assets are later discovered.
 This can lead to unnecessary administrative costs or legal fees.